Touch to Pair: Secure and Usable IoT Pairing without Information Loss

-\Para{Main Idea.} A MITM attack works by \emph{first} getting the secret (evidence in our case) from one side (such as the IoT device) and \emph{then} using the secret to generate a commitment to fool.
-Once the secret is obtained, the attacker can use it to generate a correct commitment.
-We propose the notion of ``commitment deadline''.
-A commitment has to be received before a deadline to be effective, while the key used for decommitment has to be sent after the deadline.
-This has two implications: (1) an attacker cannot get the key for decommitment until after the deadline, and (2) a commitment received after the deadline, even if it is correct, is discarded.
+\textbf{Main Idea.} A MITM attack typically works by \emph{first} obtaining the secret (evidence, in our case) from one side (e.g., the IoT device), and \emph{then} using it to generate a valid commitment to fool the other side.
+Once the secret is known, the attacker can create a correct commitment.

-This protocol adopts philosophy entirely different from fuzzy commitment.
-We do not use special encoding as in fuzzy commitment, which causes information loss, but use conventional encryption for commitment and decryption for decommitment.
+To defeat such attacks, we propose the notion of a \emph{commitment deadline}: a commitment must be received \emph{before} a specified deadline to be accepted, while the decommitment must be conducted \emph{after} the deadline.
+This enforces two properties: (1) the attacker cannot obtain the pairing information before the deadline, and (2) any commitment received after the deadline, regardless of correctness, is discarded.
+This protocol adopts a philosophy fundamentally different from fuzzy commitment.
+Rather than concealing the secret using special encoding that causes information loss, we rely on standard encryption or hash for commitment.

-\para{Protocol Details.} The overall design of the pairing protocol is to first establish a key-protected communication channel, which is then authenticated using the secrets on the two sides.
+\textbf{Protocol Details.} The overall design of the \pname pairing protocol is to first establish a key-protected communication channel, which is then authenticated using the secrets on the two sides.
 Table~\ref{tab:timing_protocol_chart} shows the pairing protocol, which contains three phases.
 (1) \emph{Initialization}.
-After the the pairing process is initiated (\eg by long pressing a button), the two device negotiates a key $K$ through Diffie-Hellman key exchange.
+After the pairing process is initiated (\eg by long pressing a button), the two device negotiates a key $K$ through Diffie-Hellman key exchange.
 As the device(s) may be fooled to communicate with an attacker, the communication channel needs to be authenticated.
 All the subsequent messages are encrypted and authenticated using the key.
 (2) \emph{Extracting evidence}.
 This phase is the same as that in Table~\ref{tab:protocol_chart}.
 (3) \emph{Mutual authentication}.
 The two devices exchange their evidence to make an authentication decision, which is elaborated below.